-If you want no hours requirement to add an trike or PPC rating at the sport pilot level, you can be trained by one CFI and take a proficiency check with another CFI for you signoff.
+If you want no hours minimum requirement, just the hours to gain the skills, to add a trike or PPC rating at the sport pilot level, you can be trained by one CFI and take a proficiency check with another CFI for you signoff.

 The same is true for starting with a helicopter, trike, PPC, etc certificate and going to airplane.
-Adding the the private pilot category requires 40 hours of training and adding a sport pilot category there is no minimum hours requirement with a proficiency check.
+Adding the private pilot category requires 40 hours of training per 61.109 (minus 10 totaling 30 hours) and adding a sport pilot category there is no minimum hours requirement with a proficiency check.